 This site is devoted to the identification, preservation, publicizing, and study of ephemeral publications that provide more-nuanced pictures of American culture and life.
 Because intended to aid scholars as well as collectors, this site focuses on artifacts preserving obscure information and imagery.
 (It excludes already-familiar ephemera such as posters, labels, famous comic books, and most cards).

 The main feature of this site is a gallery of images chosen for their aesthetic and/or documentary value.
-A different object will be spotlighted each week.
-I post on the home page a new image around 4 times a week.
-Please comment freely on the postings.
-All items posted are in my collection–unless they have been donated to institutions–so feel free to borrow images from this site, so long as you use the credit line www.ephemerastudies.org.
+Different items are spotlighted from week to week.
+All items posted are in my collection–unless they have been already donated to institutions.
+Feel free to borrow images from this site, so long as you use the credit line ephemerastudies.org.
 Please let me know if you do use one of these images.
-I will be glad to supply free high-resolution images for use in scholarly publications.
-I have many items not posted here.
-Scholars seeking certain kinds of publications or images can email me at szalesch@latech.edu, and I may be able to help.
+Scholars seeking certain kinds of publications or images can email me at , and I may be able to help.